E.U. leaders face a moment of reckoning, as new figures show the bloc has exported more vaccine doses than it has administered

-Overall, 77 million doses have been shipped from the bloc since early December, 88 million have been distributed internally and 66 million shots have been administered.
+Overall, 77 million doses have been shipped from the bloc since early December, 88 million will have been distributed internally and 62 million shots have been administered within the E.U.

 While Europe has exported more than 20 million doses to Britain — no longer an E.U member — the bloc has so far sent fewer than 16 million doses to Germany, which is more populous.